Trend Micro's Forward-looking Threat Research (FTR) team

 After the Great East Japan Earthquake in 2011, Japan’s National Policy Unit defined a “Green Policy” to address concerns about national energy security and efficiency.
 These plans include the installation of home energy management systems (HEMS) in all households by 2030.
 And it’s not that far off.
 The Yokohama Smart City Project (YSCP)—Japan’s initiative to expand its smart grid—already shows a high preference for HEMS, almost 4,200 HEMS, 37 MW solar panels, and 2,300 electricity vehicles (EVs) have so far been installed, translating to a carbon dioxide reduction of 39,000 metric tons.

 The introduction of HEMS allowed households and buildings in Yokohama to save power and spend less on electricity by throttling high-volume appliances at peak hours and optimizing the use of in-house energy through real-time data, resulting in increased energy and grid security.
-Despite that, there are still a few challenges to the centralized system.
-Based on a report by the EU-Japan Centre for Industrial Cooperation, data security is not assured in such a system.
-So what happens when demand-response command is manipulated?
-Can it cause appliances to shut down?
-Can it be used to cause a citywide blackout?
-These are areas that need to be examined and protected.
+Despite that, based on a report by the EU-Japan Centre for Industrial Cooperation, data security is not assured in this centralized system.

 Amsterdam is well on its way with its civil innovation efforts.
 The city boasts of food delivery services via solar-powered tricycles and crowd-sourced parking lots.
 Even better, three cities in the Netherlands already have noteworthy smart projects.